sillsdev/chorus/README.md

 #### Windows

-Open a "git bash" window, then change into the build directory and run the `buildupdate.win.sh` script:
+Download "git bash" from "https://git-scm.com/download/win" and open a "git bash" window, then change into the build directory and run the `buildupdate.win.sh` script:

 	cd /c/dev/chorus/build
 	./buildupdate.win.sh